Request and access data products in Databricks Marketplace

 6. When your transaction is complete, the data provider will make the data product available to you as a read-only catalog in your workspace.

-For information about managing access to catalogs in Databricks, see Access the shared data.
+For information about managing access to catalogs in Databricks, see Access the shared data using Unity Catalog.

-Each Marketplace dataset is shared with you in a read-only catalog.
-Catalogs are the top-level container for data managed by Unity Catalog in Databricks.
+• Marketplace datasets and models are shared with you in a read-only catalog in Databricks.
+Catalogs are the top-level container for data assets that are managed by Unity Catalog.
 For more information about the data object hierarchy in Unity Catalog, see The Unity Catalog object model.

 To access shared data from the Marketplace: